John C. Coffee

 John C. Coffee Jr. (born November 15, 1944) is the Adolf A. Berle Professor of Law and director of the Center on Corporate Governance at Columbia Law School.

 Education

 Coffee grew up in Manhasset, New York.
 He is of Irish descent.
 He attended Manhasset High School where he was in the National Honor Society.
 After graduation, he attended Amherst College with his high school friend and classmate, actor Ken Howard.

-He received his B.A. from Amherst College in 1966, his LL.B. from Yale Law School in 1969 and later an LL.M. (in taxation) from New York University School of Law.
+He received his B.A. from Amherst College in 1966.
+He then received his LL.B. from Yale Law School in 1969 and later an LL.M. (in taxation) from New York University School of Law.